Mary Greeley Medical Center Patient Care Tech in Ames, Iowa

 Required Qualifications (Including any licensure, certification, education):

-Completion of 75-hour basic Certified Nursing Assistant Program or completion of at least one clinical rotation of an accredited nursing program or comparable education, training and experience OR ER Department only- NREMT Certification.
+Completion of 75-hour basic Certified Nursing Assistant Program or completion of at least one clinical rotation of a nursing program or comparable education, training and experience OR ER Department only- NREMT Certification.

 Basic Life Support (BLS) training, or within 90 days of hire and must maintain throughout employment.